 Once you have your pencil drawing ready to go, then you can start painting without looking back!

-The graphite pencils that I recommend are the Faber Castell 9000 Sketch Pencils (click to see them on Amazon)
+The graphite pencils that I recommend are the Faber Castell 9000 Sketch Pencils.

-If you’d like to learn more about this type of erasers, check out my article of what is a kneaded eraser and why you they’re so useful to have at home.
+If you’d like to learn more about this type of eraser, check out my article on what is a kneaded eraser and why they’re so useful to have at home.

 The brushes I recommend are the Crafts 4 All Set of 12 Brushes (click to check the price on Amazon).

-This set that I’ve linked you has a really amazing assortment of brushes of different types and shapes, there won’t be any other brush that you will need but those ones!
+This brush set that I’ve linked you has a really amazing assortment of brushes of different types and shapes, there won’t be any other brush that you will need but those ones!
 It’s especially good to try different types of brushes.

-One of the most important art supplies that you must buy for painting are the paints.
+One of the most important painting supplies that you must buy is the actual paints.

 Another option is to just get the red, green and blue paints separately, and you can create any color you want!
 You just need to know some super basic Color Theory.

-Depending on the medium you’re painting in, you have to decide on these major 3 paints:
+Depending on the medium you’re painting on, you have to decide on these major 3 paints:

-- Watercolor: If you prefer to work with washes and wet paint, here’s the watercolor paint set I recommend from Crafts 4 All on Amazon with 24 (!) different paints.
+- Watercolor Paint: If you prefer to work with washes and wet paint, here’s the watercolor paint set I recommend from Crafts 4 All on Amazon with 24 (!) different paints.

-- Acrylic: A great medium especially if you want to paint on wood, metal, fabrics or ceramics.
+- Acrylic Paint: A great medium especially if you want to paint on wood, metal, fabrics or ceramics.
 Again, I recommend an Acrylic set from Crafts 4 All on Amazon with 24 different 12ml paint bottles.

-- Oil: Oil paints have their own texture and feel, some artists swear by this medium.
+- Oil Paint: Oil paints have their own texture and feel, some artists swear by this medium.
 A small downside is that it takes quite a long time to dry, but they keep their tones (without darkening) better than acrylic.
 So it’s very important to get a good set of oil paints.
-My recommendation is the Colore Oil Paint Set of 24 Colors on Amazon, they have beautifully rich pigments and are worth checking out.
+I recommend the Colore Oil Paint Set of 24 Colors on Amazon.
+They have beautifully rich pigments and are worth checking out.

-You will need a palette to mix your paints.
+You will need an artist palette to mix your paints.
 Even if you’re not mixing, you’ll still need somewhere to put your paints so you can use your brush.

 There are countless different palettes that you can use, some are even DIY that you can make at home, but I’ll stick with the 2 main ones that you can and should get.

 - Plastic Tray Palette: These are super simple and lets you use them over and over again.
 Since these painting palettes are washable, you can just use them and clean them right after.
-I recommend this Plastic Tray Palette Pack with 12 pieces from Hulameda (on Amazon).
-Since they are 12, you can just use all of them and then clean them all up at once, when you run out.
+I recommend this Plastic 10-Well Tray.
+I do recommend you to get a few of them though so you don’t have to keep on washing them everytime you use one!

 - Wooden Oval Palette: If you prefer to have a sturdy wood base, then you should consider getting a wooden palette.
 These oval palettes (or Pac-Man palettes as some people call them due to their shape) are pretty big and allow you to more easily mix colors throughout the entire board.
-My recommendation for this type of palette is the Artilicious Over-Sized Oval Shaped Wooden Palette (on Amazon), it has a really nice size, measuring 11.75″ x 15.75″ and are easily washable.
+My recommendation for this type of palette is the Richeson Wooden Palette, it has a nice selection of sizes and shapes and is easily washable.
+It also has good quality and durability.

 Alright, this is a big one as well, you need a good painting surface to create your artwork!

-Watercolor Paper: If you’re using watercolors, you’ll need some specific watercolor paper.
-My recommendation is to grab a pack of Canson XL Series Watercolor Textured Paper (on Amazon).
-This contains 30 sheets of really well-textured paper and at a great size of 18 x 24 inches.
+Watercolor Paper: If you’re using watercolor paints, you’ll need some specific watercolor paper.
+My recommendation is to grab a pack of Canson XL Series Watercolor Textured Paper.
+This contains 30 sheets of really well-textured paper and is at a great size of 18 x 24 inches.
 There are also smaller size options, so check those out if you prefer to work in a smaller canvas.

 As you can see, I’m a big fan of Canson.
 They really have some great paper with super sturdy quality.

-Also, if you choose to use a panel, it would be a good idea to also get an Easel, which I’ll talk about further below.
+If you choose to use a panel, it would be a good idea also to get an Easel, which I’ll talk about further below.

 Cup Of Water (or Jar)